NotIsaacTwinkleToes/DefenceTowers/ConfigOptions.md

 ### Bounces: 0
 How many times a projectile will bounce.

+### Bounce Boost: 1.0
+Multiplier for bouncing projectiles.

+### Splits: 0
+How many times a projectile will split.

+### Split Amount: 1
+How many projectiles spawn because of a split.

 ### Type: ARROW
 Projectile type.
 Available types; ARROW ITEM LARGE_FIREBALL SMALL_FIREBALL TRIDENT WITHER_SKULL